 Data Science, Bachelor of Science College of Letters & Science

-The Data Science program has a capped admission process.
-Information about the requirements for continuing students to change majors into Data Science can be found at Department of Statistics.
+The Data Science program admissions process is capped.
+For information about the requirements for continuing students to change majors into Data Science, see Department of Statistics.

 Data Science combines computational, mathematical and statistical reasoning to draw conclusions based on data.
 Data science techniques and methods can be applied to problems from virtually any discipline; for example, in agricultural and environmental sciences, biological sciences, engineering, medical sciences and social sciences.